Bases of Precompact Coordinate Balls

 Let \(M\) be a topological \(n\)-manifold.

-Suppose first that \(M\) admits a global coordinate chart, that is, a
+admits a global coordinate chart, that is, a homeomorphism

-homeomorphism \(\varphi : M \to \widehat{M} \subseteq \mathbb{R}^n\) onto
+\(\varphi : M \to \widehat{M} \subseteq \mathbb{R}^n\) onto an open

-an open subset \(\widehat{M}\) of Euclidean space.
-Let \(\mathcal{B}\)
+subset \(\widehat{M}\) of Euclidean space.
+Let \(\mathcal{B}\) be the

-be the collection of all open balls \(B_r(x) \subseteq \mathbb{R}^n\)
+collection of all open balls \(B_r(x) \subseteq \mathbb{R}^n\) such

-such that \(r\) is rational, \(x\) has rational coordinates, and
+that \(r\) is rational, \(x\) has rational coordinates, and

 \(\overline{B_{r'}(x)} \subseteq \widehat{M}\) for some rational

-\(r' > r\).
-Each such ball is contained in \(\widehat{M}\) together
+\(r' \gt r\).
+Each \(B = B_r(x) \in \mathcal{B}\) is contained in

-the Heine–Borel theorem
+the Heine-Borel theorem.

-intrinsic (a property of a space, independent of any ambient containing it),
+Since compactness is intrinsic (a property of a space, independent of

-and it agrees with the closure of \(B\) in \(\widehat{M}\) because it
+of \(B\) in \(\widehat{M}\) because it already lies in \(\widehat{M}\).

-already lies in \(\widehat{M}\).
-Therefore each \(B \in \mathcal{B}\)
+Therefore each \(B \in \mathcal{B}\) is precompact in

-given any open \(W \subseteq \widehat{M}\) and any point \(y \in W\),
+Given any open \(W \subseteq \widehat{M}\) and any point \(y \in W\),

-choose \(\rho > 0\) with \(\overline{B_\rho(y)} \subseteq W\), then pick
+choose \(\rho \gt 0\) with \(\overline{B_\rho(y)} \subseteq W\), then

-a rational \(x\) close to \(y\) and rationals \(r' > r\) small enough
+pick a rational \(x\) close to \(y\) and rationals \(r' \gt r\) small

-that \(y \in B_r(x)\) and \(\overline{B_{r'}(x)} \subseteq B_\rho(y)
+enough that \(y \in B_r(x)\) and

-\subseteq \widehat{M}\); the resulting ball lies in \(\mathcal{B}\) and
+resulting ball lies in \(\mathcal{B}\) and contains \(y\) inside \(W\).

 Pulling back through the homeomorphism, the collection